earaujoassis/dike/README.md

 It uses the [Actix web framework](https://actix.rs/) + [Diesel ORM](http://diesel.rs/) for the Rust language.
 Notice: the Actix web framework requires the nightly builds for Rust.

+It doesn't follow any of the officials DynDNS Protocols but it is inspired by them.

 ## Setup & Running

 The current application uses MariaDB as the backend database.
 For development purposes, it is possible